-Last October, our own Jerome Segura uncovered a tech support scam trading on Malwarebytes’ good name.
+Last October, we uncovered a tech support scam trading on Malwarebytes’ good name.
 So half a year later, what happened to the perpetrators?

 Still scamming, apparently, and now with a snazzy new website!